-No distributor, Authorized Service Point or any other person is authorized to make any affirmation, repre-sentation or warranty regarding Product other than those contained in this limited warranty and, if made, shall not be enforceable against BRP.
+No distributor, authorized Dealer or any other person is authorized to make any affirmation, representation or warranty regarding Product other than those contained in this limited warranty and, if made, shall not be enforceable against BRP.
 BRP reserves the right to modify this warranty at any time, being understood that such modification will not alter the warranty conditions applicable to the Products sold while this warranty is in effect.